CEOS-ARD - Optical - Nighttime Light Surface Radiance

 2. Information on traceability should be available in the metadata as a single DOI landing page.

-Identifier: src.example
+Identifier: meta.metadata-machine-readability-optical

 Threshold requirements: